Speaking: Grammar in Speaking B2

 Mistake 2: "I sat in the park and read my book.
 A dog stole my sandwich."
 (Two separate events.)

 Fix: "I was sitting in the park reading my book when a dog stole my sandwich."
-(Connects the actions into a better story.)
+(Connects the actions.)

 1. I was tired yesterday because I __________ very well the night before.